mikeoborotov/long-number-lib/README.md

 ![alt text](https://github.com/OborotovMikhail/LongNumberLib/blob/master/readme-images/mult-benchmark-zoomed.png?
 "Multiplication benchmark closeup")

 Calculation time $time^{log_32}$ on the last plot is linear which indicates the correctness of the karatsuba algorithm.
-You can also see that this algorithm outperforms traditional multiplication as the $\sqrt{time}$ plot has logarithmic properties.
+You can also see that this algorithm outperforms traditional multiplication because the $\sqrt{time}$ plot has logarithmic properties.

 ### Division